cuppett/aws-cloudformation-operator/README.md

     BucketName: my-bucket-s3bucket-tarusnslfnsj
 ```

 In the template we defined an `Output` called `BucketName` that should contain the name of our bucket after stack creation.
-Looking up the corresponding value under `.status.outputs[BucketName]` reveals that our bucket was named `my-bucket-s3bucket-tarusnslfnsj`.
+Looking up the corresponding value under `.status.outputs[BucketName]` reveals that our bucket was named
+`my-bucket-s3bucket-tarusnslfnsj`.

 ## Delete stack

 The operator captures the whole lifecycle of a CloudFormation stack.
-So if you delete the resource from Kubernetes, the operator will teardown the CloudFormation stack as well.
+So if you delete the resource from Kubernetes, the operator will tear down the CloudFormation stack as well.
 Let's do that now:

 ```console
 $ kubectl delete stack my-bucket